Restofire/Restofire/Readme.md

 }
 ```

 - **Group Configuration** – The group configuration inherits all the values from the global configuration.
-It can be used to group requests that have same behaviour but different from the global configuration.
-For instance, If you have more than one host or If your global configuration has default url session and some requests require you to use empharal URL session.
+It can be used to group requests that have same behaviour but are different from the global configuration.
+For instance, If you have more than one host or if your global configuration has default url session and some requests require you to use ephemeral URL session.

 ```swift
 import Restofire